Ad fraud is a big problem that’s still wasting money, messing up reports, and tricking campaign algorithms into thinking fake activity is real.

 - Wasted ad spend.
 Companies pay for fake traffic or interactions.

-Common Types of Ad Fraud in Digital Advertising
+Common Ad Fraud Types in Digital Advertising

 - Click fraud